-Your warehouse management system (WMS) controls all the storage and movement of your inventory while providing your organisations with updated, real-time data.
+Your warehouse management system (WMS) controls all the storage and movement of your inventory while providing your organisation with updated, real-time data.
 This way, you know precisely where any piece of inventory is at any time.
 The WMS uses a range of features for its operations, including barcode scanners, mobile devices, and radio frequency identification (RFID) technology.

 What Is the Difference Between a WMS and ERP?

-The main difference between these two systems is that the WMS operates as a standalone system, requiring other supporting software for daily functioning such as accounting and customer relationship management.
-ERP is a fully-integrated solution with warehouse management capabilities.
+The main difference between these two systems is that the WMS operates as a standalone system, requiring other supporting software for daily functioning, such as accounting and customer relationship management.
+ERP is a fully integrated solution with warehouse management capabilities.